Austin and the Texas Hill Country

 Mayfield Park

 Mayfield Park is like two parks in one.
-The central area is a formal landscaped water lily garden with a vintage cottage.
-Though the show stopper is the flock of peacocks that roam the property, perching in the trees.
+The central area is a formal, landscaped water lily garden with a vintage cottage.
+The show-stopper is the flock of peacocks that roam the property, perching in the trees.

 Admission $10 for adults, $5 for students, free for kids under 18.